 You can add a tag to a call (see Adding TAG information to calls), before, during and after the call itself, keeping in mind that if you run a report for a certain period of time only events happened in the report's time window are shown.
+See Updating past calls.

 A call can have only one tag, if multiple tag are added to the logs only the last one will be used.